fbpx

 Dennis M. Gorman, Texas A&M University

 Early in the COVID-19 pandemic, researchers flooded journals with studies about the then-novel coronavirus.
-Many publications streamlined the peer- for COVID-19 papers while keeping acceptance rates relatively high.
+Many publications streamlined the peer- process for COVID-19 papers while keeping acceptance rates relatively high.
 The assumption was that policymakers and the public would be able to identify valid and useful research among a very large volume of rapidly disseminated information.

-However, in my review of 74 COVID-19 papers published in 2020 in the top 15 generalist public health journals listed in Google Scholar, I found that many of these studies used poor quality methods.
+However, in my review of 74 COVID-19 papers published in 2020 in the top 15 generalist public journals listed in Google Scholar, I found that many of these studies used poor quality methods.
 Several other reviews of studies published in medical journals have also shown that much early COVID-19 research used poor research methods.

 Some of these papers have been cited many times.
 For example, the most highly cited public health publication listed on Google Scholar used data from a sample of 1,120 people, primarily well-educated young women, mostly recruited from social over three days.
 Findings based on a small, self-selected convenience sample cannot be generalized to a broader population.
-And since the researchers ran more than 500 analyses of the data, many of the statistically significant results are likely occurrences.
+And since the researchers ran more than 500 analyses of the data, many of the statistically significant results are likely chance occurrences.
 However, this study has been cited over 11,000 times.

 A highly cited paper means a lot of people have mentioned it in their own work.
 But a high number of citations is not strongly linked to research quality, since researchers and journals can and manipulate these metrics.
 High citation of low-quality research increases the chance that poor evidence is being used to inform policies, further eroding public confidence in science.